 According to the Texas Department of Transportation (TxDOT), alcohol-related traffic crashes in 2017 accounted for 28 percent of traffic fatalities on Texas roads.
 In 2017, more than 2,000 crashes involving alcohol occurred in Bexar County alone, resulting in 53 fatalities and about 900 injuries.
 In fact, someone is injured or killed on Texas roads about every 20 minutes as a result of alcohol, a stunning statistic that shows the full extent of the danger drunk drivers pose to drivers, bikers, and pedestrians.

 Drunk driving accidents often result in severe or catastrophic injuries that inflict massive physical, mental, and financial stress on victims and their families.
-At the Law Offices of George Salinas, we believe these victims should never have to endure this challenging time alone.
+At George Salinas Injury Lawyers, we believe these victims should never have to endure this challenging time alone.
 A qualified personal injury attorney with experience representing victims of drunk driving accidents can help victims recover the compensation they deserve for their injuries and losses.

-If you have suffered an injury or a tragic loss in a San Antonio drunk driving accident, contact The Law Offices of George Salinas at (210) 225-0909 for a free consultation to discuss your case.
+If you have suffered an injury or a tragic loss in a San Antonio drunk driving accident, contact George Salinas Injury Lawyers at 210-225-0909 for a free consultation to discuss your case.

 Common Injuries That Result From Drunk Driving Accidents